ValerieThoma/cypress-documentation/source/api/commands/eq.md

 {% note info %}
 The querying behavior of this command matches exactly how {% url `.eq()` http://api.jquery.com/eq %} works in jQuery.
+Its behavior is also similar to that of the CSS pseudo-class {% url `:nth-child()` https://api.jquery.com/nth-child-selector/ %} selector.

 {% endnote %}

 # Syntax